-(Last Updated on : 22/12/2012)
+(Last Updated on : 09/10/2017)

+.
 Topaz typically occurs in cavities in rhyolites and granite.
 It also occurs in pegmatite dikes, and in high-temperature veins with cassiterite and tourmaline

 word tapas meaning fire.
-According to another theory topaz derives its name from the Island of Topazos, in the Red Sea, where the Romans obtained a stone, which they called by this name.
+According to another theory, Topaz derives its name from the Island of Topazos in the Red Sea, where the Romans obtained a stone, which they called by this name.
 It is believed that the topaz of modern mineralogists was unknown to the ancients and that the stone called topazos was the mineral chrysolite or Peridot

 , as is the very rare, natural red topaz.

 In mysticism, the topaz is attributed with a cooling, styptic and appetizing effect.
-It is said to dispel sadness, anger and nocturnal fears, to warn its wearer of poisons and protect him or her from sudden death.
+It is said to dispel sadness, anger and nocturnal fears, to warn its wearer of poisons and protect him or her from sudden death